Haseen Dillruba on Netflix-Review

 The first half of the film where Rani and Rishu struggle to adjust to their new marital life is hilarious.
-Rani and Rishu’s mother makes up for most of the funny elements.
+Rani and Rishu’s mother make up for most of the funny elements.

 Harshvardhan Rane, who gained popular attention with his movie Sanam Teri Kasam delivers a satisfying performance as the attractive third wheel.
 He plays Neel Thripathy, Rishu’s cousin who is a river rafting expert.
 Though limited screen time, Harshvardhan grabs our eyeballs with his performance and physique.

 Haseen Dillruba does not bore for even a minute.
 The film is shot in a way that we are left curious to know what might have happened.
 There were however moments where I felt that the story was moving too fast and in an ordered fashion, like pieces being delivered in a conveyor belt.
 But the good bits overtake the bad so everything is balanced out.